indefire/simple-fabric-marbles/README.md

 1. Verify install worked by typing
 `$ node –version`
 1. If all went well you should see the version such as: v6.13.0

+### Install Docker and docker-compose
+Fabric is heavily reliant on docker, combined with docker-compose it simplifies the process of setting up multiple machines
+1. First install docker
+`$ sudo apt install docker.io`
+1. Then download and install docker-compose
+``$ sudo curl -L https://github.com/docker/compose/releases/download/1.19.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose``
+1. Make the download executable
+`$ chmod +x /usr/local/bin/docker-compose`
+1. Verify docker-compose is functional
+`$ docker-compose –version`
+1. Add the ubuntu user to the docker group or else you’ll have to use sudo each time to run docker `$ sudo usermod –aG docker ubuntu`
+1. Logout and log back into your aws instance which will reload ubuntu’s groups `$ logout`
+1. After logging back into your AWS instance, verify sudo no longer needs to be prepended to the docker command:
+`$ docker run hello-world`